Revenge of the Beans: How Lectins Suck Your Energy And Make You Weak

 There are countless varieties of lectins in nature, and we have used them for more than 100 years in medical testing laboratories because they stick to red blood cells very effectively.

 Plants evolved to reproduce.
 They actually have no interest in being a food source for you, or even for insects or fungi.
 Since they are not good at running away, plants developed natural pesticides and repellents to protect themselves and their seeds from hungry animals.
 Since the cells in your body use lectins as one way to communicate between each other, plants evolved to create their own lectin to “hack” the human cell communication by disrupting it.
+Eventually, humans and animals make the connection between eating the plant and feeling off, and get discouraged from eating the plant.
 Does this make plants the original biohackers?

 The Evil That Beans Do